-The air is turning colder, which means it’s time to unpack your long-hibernating winter clothes, break out your best slow-cooker recipes, and—most importantly—get your plants ready for the first frost.
-While some of the South’s hardier plants can make it through the season unscathed, most need our help to keep them safe until springtime.
-We have a few tips for winterizing your garden now that the first frost looms.
+The air is turning colder, which means it's time to unpack your long-hibernating winter clothes, break out your best slow-cooker recipes, and—most importantly—get your plants ready for the first frost.
+While some of the South's hardier plants can make it through the season unscathed, most need our help to survive until springtime.
+Here, we have a few tips for winterizing your garden now that the first frost looms.

-1. Once temperatures begin to drop into the 40s—the rule of thumb is any nighttime temp below a chilly 45 degrees—you know it’s time to bring tropical, semi-tropical, and cold-intolerant potted plants indoors.
-You should move any plants that are sensitive to the cold inside so that they’re not exposed to the winter weather.
+- Once temperatures in your area begin to drop into the 40s—the rule of thumb is any nighttime temp below a chilly 45 degrees—you know it's time to bring tropical, semi-tropical, and cold-intolerant potted plantings indoors.
+You should move any plants that are sensitive to the cold inside so that they're not exposed to the winter weather.

-3. Once inside, place these plants near clean, clear windows so that they receive adequate light.
+- Once inside, place these containers near clean, clear windows so that they receive adequate light.

-4. When placing your plants inside, be sure not to crowd them.
+- When bringing your containers indoors, be sure not to crowd them.
 Your plants need sufficient space to thrive.

 Plants that may need to move indoors: bougainvilleas, Chinese hibiscus, lantana, gladiolus, agapanthus, tree ferns, mandevillas, clivias, princess flowers, elephant's ears, passion flowers, geraniums, fuchsias, sago palms, plumerias, begonias, orange bells, angel's trumpets, snake plants, amaryllis, banana plants, peace lilies, canna lilies, calla lilies, and ginger lilies, to name just a few.

-2. Cover your perennials and shrubs by creating mounds of mulch out of decaying, fallen leaves or compost.
+- Cover the roots of your perennials and shrubs with mounds of mulch created out of decaying, fallen leaves or compost.
 Form the mounds around the plants, focusing on the bases.
-This will insulate the plants against the extremity of the season’s frost.
+This will insulate the plants against the extremity of the season's frost.

-3. Plant your spring bulbs.
+- Plant your spring bulbs.
 Because they need the winter cold and plenty of time to produce their springtime blooms, they should go in the ground now.
-Plant bulbs such as daffodils, crocuses, tulips, irises, and hyacinths and wait for showy garden color next season.
+Plant bulbs such as daffodils, crocuses, tulips, irises, and hyacinths, and wait for showy garden color next season.

-4. Take cuttings of annuals, like impatiens, coleus, begonias, petunias, and geraniums, and root them inside during the season.
-For more information on how to do this, check out The Grumpy Gardener’s guide to turning annuals into perennials.
+- Take cuttings of annuals like impatiens, coleus, begonias, petunias, and geraniums, and root them in containers inside during the season.
+For more information on how to do this, check out The Grumpy Gardener's guide to turning annuals into perennials.

 WATCH: Grumpy's Tips For Beginning Gardeners